"She has great expertise regarding French law issues related to arbitration"

 Prior to joining the firm, she was a counsel in Freshfields Bruckhaus Deringer’s international arbitration group, where she started her career in 2005.

-Shaparak is a lecturer on the master’s degree in global governance studies, as well as the LLM in transnational arbitration and dispute settlement at Sciences Po, Paris.
+Shaparak is a lecturer on the master’s degree in global governance studies (Sciences Po, Paris), on the LLM in transnational arbitration and dispute settlement (Sciences Po, Paris), as well as on the LLM Assas World Arbitration Disputes and Settlement (University of Paris II - Panthéon-Assas).

 She is a member of the Paris Bar.